valsamovich/cs.github.io/docs/tutorials/database.md

 ## Database design

 A **database design** is a set of database specifications that can actually e implemented as a database in a DBMS.
-System analysis and design often identify three design stges:
+System analysis and design often identify three design schemas:

 - Conceptual design (conceptual schema)
 - Logical design (logical schema)
 - Physical design (physical schema)

+To transform an E-R data model into a relational database design, you create a table for each entity.
+The attributes of the entity become the columns of the table, and the identifier of the entity becomes the primary key of the table.
+For each column, you must define data types, null status, any default values, and any data constraints.
+You then apply the normalization process to each table and create additional tables, if necessary.
+In some cases, you need to denormalize a table.
+When you do, the table will have insertion, update, and deletion problems.

 Steps for transforming a **data model** into database design: